 Since Machu Pichu is hidden and located 7,000 feet above sea level, it was not found and destroyed.

-Moving halfway across the South American continent, the fourth country on our list is located in Oceania and allows Filipinos to enter visa-free is Fiji.
+Moving halfway across the South American continent, the fourth on our list of visa-free countries in Oceania and allows Filipinos to enter visa-free is Fiji.
 Filipinos can stay visa-free in their territories for up to 4 months.
 Similar to the Philippines, Fiji is also an archipelago that consists of up to 300 islands.
 Two of the major islands are Viti Levu and Vanua Levu.

 Of course, you must also stroll around the country’s capital, Phnom Penh.
 Immerse yourself in the Cambodian culture by exploring the hustle and bustle of the capital city.
 Make sure to visit the Tuol Sleng Genocide Museum and Choeung Ek to get educated about the dark history of the Khmer Rouge regime.